 - Va.
 Code Ann. §§ 18.2-287.4, 18.2-308.2:01, 18.2-308.2:2, 18.2-308.7, 18.2-308.8.

 - Registration is critical to any law that exempts pre-ban weapons.
-Without such a provision, it would be nearly impossible to enforce a possession ban because there would be no way to determine the date an individual acquired possession of a banned weapon.
+Without such a provision, it would be nearly impossible to enforce a possession ban because there would in too many cases be no easy way to determine the date an individual acquired possession of a banned weapon.

-- California and Connecticut allow possession of a grandfathered assault weapon only at, or when being transported among: the possessor’s property or workplace; the property of an expressly-consenting owner; a licensed gun dealer (for service or repair); certain target ranges; licensed shooting clubs; or an exhibition, display or education project about firearms approved by law enforcement or a recognized firearm-education entity.
+- These states generally allow possession of a legacy assault weapon only at, or when being transported among: the possessor’s property or workplace; the property of an expressly-consenting owner; a licensed gun dealer (for service or repair); certain target ranges; licensed shooting clubs; or an exhibition, display or education project about firearms approved by law enforcement or a recognized firearm-education entity.
 Cal.
 Penal Code § 30945; Conn.
-Gen. Stat. § 53-202d(f).
-California also allows possession of a grandfathered assault weapon on publicly owned land, provided it is specifically permitted by the managing authority.
+Gen. Stat. § 53-202d(f); Del.
+Code tit.
+11, § 1466(c)(3).
+California also allows possession of a legacy assault weapon on publicly owned land, provided it is specifically permitted by the managing authority.
 Cal.
 Penal Code § 30945.